sambarnes/alchemy/README.md

 ## Features
 - Burn FCT for pFCT
-- Get FCT, pFCT, PNT balances
+- Get FCT, pFCT, and PNT balances (well... all of them really, but they're still 0 :D)

+## Prerequisites
+- Make sure to have a LXR map generated already,
+- Install the [pylxr](https://github.com/pegnet/pylxr) module to your python virtual environment

 ## Usage
 *(Note: all commands currently assume locally running factomd and factom-walletd instances)*